rcruicks/rise-portfolio-sample/README.md

 1. this filterable list shows the known financial instruments (stocks) which can be added to the Member's Portfolio.
 Where known, the links with show current [Markets Insider](http://markets.businessinsider.com/) performance information, as well as the supplied **THEO/value** rate.
 [Barclays plc example](resources/rise-demo-stock-barclays.png)
 1. this is the Chatbot service connected to the Portfolio manager - enter text in the lower entry field, and the responses with scroll in the upper section.

+If you click on the _Wallets_ link, you'll find a list of all wallets associated with the demo user.
+Look for a wallet name that matches your portfolio name - again, probably **P1**.
+If it doesn't exist, you will find a *Create a new Wallet* link at the bottom of the list - create the new wallet with the same name as your portfolio.
+Reload the wallet list, and click on the *TOPUP* link next to the portfolio wallet; this will allow you to add funds to the wallet (up to 10000 units at a time).
+The units are currency-independent for demo purposes - there is no currency-conversion performed when "purchasing" shares.

+While the *Holdings* link will show the stocks in the portfolio, you can also use the Chatbot dialog to query the portfolio, and ask for projections or advice.